Optimizing Inventory Placement for a Downstream Online Matching Problem: Introduction

-We combine with a 1/2-competitive online algorithm relative to the offline relaxation in either the Temporal or Spatial Independence models to get an approximation ratio of $(1-(1-1/d)^d)/2$, {with this last step applying the three-step approximation framework of \citet{bai2022joint,bai2022coordinated}.
-However, our use of the offline relaxation assumed that we could enumerate over the support of $D$,} whereas in the Temporal and Spatial Independence arrival models, the support of $D$ has size exponential in the time horizon and number of demand types, respectively.
-Nonetheless, we show that given $K$ independent and identically distributed (IID) samples, we can still get an approximation ratio of $(1-(1-1/d)^d)/2-O(Q\sqrt{(n\log n)/K})$.
-Offline Placement would solve a sample-average approximation of~\eqref{eqn:relaxationIntro} using the $K$ samples, which has size polynomial in $K$, and we use Rademacher complexity and a vector contraction inequality \citep{maurer2016vector} to show that the sample-average approximation provides a uniform approximation of $\bE_D[\OFF(x,D)]$ over the continuous feasible region $\{x\in\bR^m_{\ge0}:\sum_i x_i=Q\}$ (\Cref{thm:stat_learning} in \textbf{\Cref{subsec:statLearning}}).
-Although this argument is simple in hindsight, we remark that a typical analysis of sample-average approximation for optimization problems \citep[e.g.]{shapiro2005complexity} does not go through uniform convergence, and would lose an additional factor of 2 in the approximation ratio instead of losing a factor that is vanishing as $K\to\infty$.
+Our use of the Offline relaxation assumes that we can enumerate over the support of $D$, whereas in general, the support of $D$ has exponential size.
+To fix this, we show that given $K$ independent and identically distributed (IID) samples, we can still obtain an approximation ratio of $1-(1-1/d)^d-O(Q\sqrt{(n\log n)/K})$ when Offline Placement solves a sample-average approximation of~\eqref{eqn:relaxationIntro} using the $K$ samples, whose size is polynomial in $K$.
+We use Rademacher complexity and a vector contraction inequality \citep{maurer2016vector} to show that the sample-average approximation provides a uniform approximation of $\bE_D[\OFF(x,D)]$ over the continuous feasible region $\{x\in\bR^m_{\ge0}:\sum_i x_i=Q\}$ (\Cref{thm:stat_learning} in \textbf{\Cref{subsec:statLearning}}), which completes the argument.
+Although this argument is simple in hindsight, we remark that a typical analysis of sample-average approximation for optimization problems \citep[e.g.]{shapiro2005complexity} does not go through uniform convergence.
+Consequently, we would lose an additional factor of 2 in the approximation ratio instead of losing a factor that is vanishing as $K\to\infty$ if the optimization problem is not solved to optimality.